-FWC Full Bench clarifies what constitutes an "arrangement" for purposes of a transfer of business obligation, there will be no arrangement and, therefore, no transfer of business on the basis of a transfer of assets unless the new employer at least assumes a moral obligation, or gives an assurance or undertaking that it will act in a certain way with regard to any assets that are transferred to it from the old employer.
+Part 2-8 provides for certain employment conditions and entitlements to be transferred from the old to the new employer, for the benefit of transferring employees, where the requirements for establishing that a transfer of business has occurred are met. obligation, there will be no arrangement and, therefore, no transfer of business on the basis of a transfer of assets unless the new employer at least assumes a moral obligation, or gives an assurance or undertaking that it will act in a certain way with regard to any assets that are transferred to it from the old employer.